 - Slip-and-fall cases on slippery walkways, parking lots, or stairwells

 - Accidents in warehouse superstores, such as falling inventory or spills in aisles

 - Injuries resulting from structural defects, such as roof collapses or broken handrails

 - Workplace accidents in factories or at construction sites

 - Negligent security cases in apartment buildings or parking garages

 - Falls in nursing homes or assisted living centers

-Many of these cases will come down to a single issue: who was in a better position to know about the dangerous condition — the owner or the victim?
-With more than 30 years of trial experience, our law firm knows how to present the evidence that can prove the defendant’s liability.
+Many of these cases will come down to a single issue: who was in a better position to know about the dangerous condition, the owner or the victim?
+With over 30 years of trial experience, our law firm knows how to present the evidence that can prove the defendant's liability.